 Non-resident licensees whose home jurisdiction has a mandatory continuing education requirement are exempt from the Insurance Council of BC’s Continuing Education Program requirements, provided they are meeting the requirement of their home jurisdiction and their licence is in good standing.

-Except for, as noted in the above paragraph, non-resident applicants and licensees are subject to the same rules and requirements as licensees who reside in BC.
+Except as noted in the above paragraph, non-resident applicants and licensees are subject to the same rules and requirements as licensees who reside in BC.